UWPCE-PythonCert/PythonCertDevel/_sources/modules/BasicPython.rst.txt

 You use them when you need the same code to run multiple times, or in multiple parts of the program.

+Functions allow you to take code that would otherwise be duplicated potentially many times, and put it in once place.
+Then all you do is call that code to use it.

-(DRY) -- "Don't Repeat Yourself"
+This is often referred to as "DRY" -- "Don't Repeat Yourself".

-Or just to keep the code clean.
+It also helps to keep the code clean and maintainable, as there is only one place to make a change.
+This in trun helps reduce defects.

 Functions can take and return information.

-The minimal Function has at least one statement.
+The minimal function has at least one statement.

 .. code-block:: python